-

 Monitoring, data and research to understand environmental change

 We are the UK's long-term environmental monitoring and research programme.
-We make regular measurements of air, soil, water and a range of animals and plants across a network of sites to determine how and why the natural environment is changing.
+For over 20 years we have made regular measurements of air, soil, water and a range of animals and plants across a network of sites to determine how and why the natural environment is changing.

 -